North Hempstead, New York

 North Hempstead (officially known as the Town of North Hempstead) is one of three towns in Nassau County, on Long Island, in New York, United States.
-The population was 237,639 at the time of the 2020 census.
-It is the 7th most populous city or town in New York.
+The population was 237,639 at the time of the 2020 census, making it the 7th most populous city or town in New York.

 History

-The area was first settled by Europeans around 1643 and was a part of the town of Hempstead.
+What is now the Town of North Hempstead was originally inhabited by Native Americans – specifically the Matinecock Nation.
+It was first settled by European explorers around 1643, as part of the Town of Hempstead.

+The Census of Slaves, conducted in the Province of New York in 1755, contains a long list of enslaved individuals in Oyster Bay, including the hamlets of Jericho and what is now North Hempstead.
+It is followed by an additional list of "free Negroes Melattoes [people of Afro-European ancestry] and Mustees [people of Afro-Indigenous ancestry] Resideing within ye Township of Oysterbay that may probably Be Likely In case of Insurrections To be as Mischevious as ye Slaves."
+(Free individuals were not supposed to be reported for the Census; a local militia captain supplied it on his own initiative, with the expectation "that ye Other Captains in Oysterbay will acquaint Your Honour [governor of New York] of those Resideing in ye Other parts of ye Township.")

 During the American Revolution the southern part of Hempstead was primarily Tory, while the northern part, having been settled by Yankees, supported the revolution.
 Following the war, the Town of North Hempstead was split off from Hempstead in 1784.
 North Hempstead became more affluent with the opening of the Long Island Rail Road through to Great Neck, and the inauguration of steamboat service from Manhattan in 1836.

-The Town of North Hempstead is made up of 30 incorporated villages that claimed the right to set zoning restrictions to protect their rights and resources.
-No new villages have been created in the Town of North Hempstead since 1932, and prospective villages were further discouraged from incorporating when the county charter was revised in 1936, which denied zoning powers to future villages in the county.
+The Town of North Hempstead is made up of 31 incorporated villages that claimed the right to set zoning restrictions to protect their rights and resources.
+No new villages have been created within the Town of North Hempstead since Port Washington North in May 1932, and prospective villages were further discouraged from incorporating when the county charter was revised in 1936, which denied zoning powers to future villages in the county.
+Every village incorporation attempt within North Hempstead made following the county charter revision – most notably a mid-20th century push to incorporate all of Strathmore south of Northern Boulevard (NY 25A) – has been unsuccessful.

-There are also some unincorporated areas in the Town of North Hempstead which are not part of villages; these areas are instead governed by the Town of North Hempstead.
+There are also several unincorporated areas in the Town of North Hempstead that are not part of villages – such as Carle Place, Hillside Manor, Manhasset, Port Washington, and Roslyn Heights; these areas are instead governed directly by the Town of North Hempstead.

+On September 11, 2025, the Town of North Hempstead formally dedicated its 9/11 memorial in Manhasset Valley Park; the memorial had been planned for over 10 years, and construction work had been completed earlier that year.

+Etymology

+North Hempstead's name reflects its geographical location north of the Town of Hempstead, which, about the time of the split, was also known as "South Hempstead."